Hyper101-cmd/automation-pipeline-challenge-c3/README.md

 Key highlights of this project:
 - **Infrastructure as Code (IaC):** Using Ansible roles and playbooks to standardize deployment and configuration.
 - **Modular Architecture:** Roles for NGINX, Zabbix agent, and maintenance tasks allow reusability and easier maintenance.

-- **CI/CD Pipeline (GitLab**)
+CI/CD Pipeline (GitLab)

 Automates testing, build, deployment, and rollback for the API on Kubernetes.

-Goals:
+Goals

-Enforce quality (YAML & Ansible lint, syntax check) Build API container and push to GitLab Container Registry Deploy to Kubernetes (Dev → Staging → Prod) using Helm or kubectl Run smoke tests after each deploy
+Enforce quality (YAML & Ansible lint, syntax check)

+Build API container and push to GitLab Container Registry

+Deploy to Kubernetes (Dev → Staging → Prod) using Helm or kubectl

+Run smoke tests after each deploy

 Enable one-click rollback via Helm

-Stages:
+Stages

-validate – yamllint, ansible-lint, Ansible syntax check, render templates locally build – Build/push API image (latest + commit SHA) deploy – Helm upgrade/install to target namespace with new image tag smoke – Test /healthz endpoint in Kubernetes service promote – Manual approvals for staging/prod rollback – Manual helm rollback to previous release Secrets & Config:
+validate – Run yamllint, ansible-lint, Ansible syntax check, and render templates locally build – Build and push API image (tags: latest + commit SHA) deploy – Helm upgrade/install to target namespace with new image tag smoke – Test /healthz endpoint in Kubernetes service promote – Manual approvals for staging → prod promotion rollback – Manual helm rollback to previous release

+Secrets & Config

-Store secrets as masked GitLab CI/CD variables (KUBE_CONFIG, HELM_REPO_AUTH, ANSIBLE_VAULT_PASSWORD)
+Store secrets as masked GitLab CI/CD variables:
+KUBE_CONFIG, HELM_REPO_AUTH, ANSIBLE_VAULT_PASSWORD

-Use Kubernetes Secrets or GitLab Vault for sensitive values Environment configs: separate Helm values files (values-dev.yaml, values-staging.yaml, values-prod.yaml) or use GitLab environment variables
+Use Kubernetes Secrets or GitLab Vault for sensitive values

+Environment configs:

+Separate Helm values files (values-dev.yaml, values-staging.yaml, values-prod.yaml)

+Or use GitLab environment variables

-Rollback Strategy:
+Rollback Strategy

-Helm: helm rollback <release> <revision>
+Helm: helm rollback to a previous release

 Image pinning: redeploy last-known-good image tag

 This pipeline covers automated validation, Kubernetes deployments with gated promotions, and rapid rollback, aligned to a modern containerized infrastructure.

+Do you also want me to make a diagram of this pipeline so it looks more visual in your README?
+That could make it stand out.

 ## Automation Pipeline Diagram
 <a href="docs/automation-pipeline.png">